-This document summarises Eaton Corporation PLC and worldwide subsidiaries’ (together known as “Eaton Group”) policy and approach to conducting United Kingdom (“UK”) tax affairs and managing tax risk.
-This document has been approved by Eaton Corporation PLC Board of Directors.
-This document will be reviewed annually and significant amendments will be approved by the Eaton Corporation PLC Board of Directors.
+This document summarizes Eaton Corporation plc and worldwide subsidiaries’ (together “Eaton Group”) policy and approach to conducting United Kingdom (“UK”) tax affairs and managing tax risk.
+This document has been approved by Eaton Corporation plc Board of Directors.
+This document will be reviewed annually and significant amendments will be approved by the Eaton Corporation plc Board of Directors.

 Compliance with UK tax laws, rules and regulations

-The approach of Eaton Group to the governance and risk management of UK tax matters
+Approach of Eaton Group to governance and risk management of UK tax matters

-Eaton Group establishes internal financial policies requiring UK businesses to comply with all applicable UK tax laws and deploys an internal review process to ensure that this policy is followed on time and accurately.
+Eaton Group establishes internal financial policies requiring UK businesses to comply with all applicable UK tax laws and deploys an internal review process to ensure this policy is followed timely and accurately.
 Additionally, Eaton Group’s implementation and interpretation of UK tax matters are reviewed by external financial auditors and other tax advisors.

 Attitude of Eaton Group toward UK tax planning